- Famous 6th-century mosaics in the church of San Vitale.

 Both Justinian and Theodora wear purple chlamys, a Greek-style cloak associated with high status and leadership.
-The Byzantines identyfied the color purple with royalty (some Byzantine Emperors even purchased manuscripts written and illuminated on purple parchment).
+The Byzantines identified the color purple with royalty (some Byzantine Emperors even purchased manuscripts written and illuminated on purple parchment).
 Justinian and the male courtiers also each wear a tablion, that wide band of contrasting fabric that comes across the right sides of their garments.
-Justinian is richly decorated on gold ground.
+Justinian is richly decorated on a gold ground.

-Theodora does not wear a tablion, but she does have a wide band of decoration at the bottom of her chlamys.
+Theodora does not wear a tablion, but she does have a wide band of decorations at the bottom of her chlamys.
 It seems to depict the visit of the three Magi to the infant Christ, a fitting motif for a mosaic depicting a royal gift-bearing procession.
-Theodora also has elaborate gold decoration on the bottom of her gunna (gown) that peeks out from beneath.
+Theodora also has elaborate gold decorations on the bottom of her gunna (gown) that peeks out from beneath.
 Both Emperor and Empress wear a jeweled crown called a stemma.
 Theodora’s also has strings of hanging pearls and jewels called prependoulia and an embellished collar called a maniakis.

 Other San Vitale Mosaics

 The San Vitale mosaics are not limited to the Justinian and Theodora panels.
-In fact, the church abounds in mosaic decoration of various sorts, both figurative Bible imagery and foliate scenery.
+In fact, the church abounds in the mosaic decoration of various sorts, both figurative Bible imagery and foliate scenery.
 Themes of Christ’s salvation dominate.
 A mosaic in the apse depicts Christ sitting on the globe of the world, with the four rivers of Paradise flowing at his feet.

 Figures flank him on both sides.
 On Christ’s right (our left as viewers) is the figure of Saint Vitus, dressed in elaborate Byzantine textiles.
 Saint Vitus, to whom the church was dedicated, was an early Christian martyr associated with Ravenna.
 He receives a gold and gemstone crown from Christ.